University of Auckland logo

 • Primary use: Teacher assigned to teach a class.

-• Permissions: All course-level permissions, including the ability to add, edit and delete all content in a course and edit course settings.
+• Permissions: All course-level permissions, including the ability to add, edit, delete and publish course content, view and edit grades, publish the course and edit course settings.

 • Limitations: Cannot assign or modify any course roles.